Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 Myths and Facts about COVID-19 Vaccines

-Accurate vaccine information is critical, and it’s important to have as much information as possible.
-The CDC provides up-to-date information on the vaccines being offered in the United States, and its web content is researched, written and approved by subject matter experts, including physicians, researchers, epidemiologists, and analysts.
+Accurate vaccine information is critical, and it’s essential to have as much information as possible.
+The CDC provides up-to-date information on the vaccines being offered in the United States, and its web content is researched, written, and approved by subject matter experts, including physicians, researchers, epidemiologists, and analysts.

 COVID-19 Vaccine FAQs